During my first year in secondary school, after getting off the bus, I stepped on dog poop.

 I looked underneath my shoe and sure enough, it was a junk playground.
 I panicked.

 I raced outside to find a grass patch, hoping that rubbing my shoe against it would scrub off the poop.
 Alas, as always, life played a cruel joke: it stuck on stubbornly.
-I was a socially anxious introvert, so I didn’t dare to ask anyone for help.
+I wasn’t just an introvert, I was a socially anxious introvert, so I didn’t dare to ask anyone for help.
 I headed to one of the bathroom stalls, shut the door, and contemplated my next plan.

 To this day, I don’t know what came over me.